Divorce Lawyer in Miami

 Choosing the Right Divorce Path in Miami

 The state of Florida recognizes three types of divorce.
-If you and your spouse decide that staying together is no longer viable, you may wish to discuss your case with a Miami divorce attorney and find out what type of divorce is right for you.
+If you and your spouse decide that staying together is no longer viable, you may wish to discuss your situation with a Miami divorce attorney and find out what type of divorce is right for you.

 Making the right choice is important for helping you reach a solution that is satisfactory and mutually beneficial for you and your spouse.

-2. Contested Divorce - This is the most common type of divorce.
+- Contested Divorce - This is the most common type of divorce.
 A contested divorce requires both spouses to appear before a judge multiple times to plead their case, and a judge will give orders and rulings based on established formulas, procedures, and presented evidence.
-This will ultimately end the marriage but often leaves a lot of risk on the table and could wind up creating an unsatisfying conclusion.
+This will ultimately end the marriage, but often leaves a lot of risk on the table and could wind up creating an unsatisfying conclusion.

-3. Uncontested Divorce - This is similar to a simplified dissolution of marriage, but requires negotiation and careful crafting of a final divorce agreement without a judge being involved.
+- Uncontested Divorce - This is similar to a simplified dissolution of marriage, but requires negotiation and careful crafting of a final divorce agreement without a judge being involved.
 Any couple can file for an uncontested divorce, but both spouses must be able to work together.
-If they cannot agree on even a single provision, they will have to file a contested divorce and a judge will need to get involved.
+If they cannot agree on even a single provision, they will have to file a contested divorce, and a judge will need to get involved.

-Divorce Procedures in Florida Explained
+Divorce Procedures in Florida Explained by Miami Divorce Attorneys

 If you have decided to file for divorce in Florida, here is an overview of what must be done.
 If you have any specific questions regarding your case, do not hesitate to contact an experienced divorce lawyer for legal advice.

-Key Steps in the Florida Divorce Process:
+Key Steps in the Florida Divorce Process

-• Prepare Forms
+Prepare Forms

 The first step is to file the right forms for your divorce – also known as “dissolution of marriage” in Florida – to the county circuit court where you reside.
-You must be county resident for at least six months.
+You must be a county resident for at least six months.

 The first form to complete and file is the “Petition for Dissolution of Marriage.”
 The filing spouse is considered the “petitioner,” while the other is the “respondent.”

 To obtain a divorce in Florida, you must demonstrate that the marriage is irretrievably broken or that one of the spouses has been mentally incapacitated for three years.
-All issues you want the court to address needs to be included in your petition, such as property division, alimony, child custody, and child support.
+All issues you want the court to address need to be included in your petition, such as property division, alimony, child custody, and child support.

-• File Your Forms
+File Your Forms

 Make a copy of the petition for yourself and another copy to serve on your spouse.

-• Serve Your Forms
+Serve Your Forms

 “Serving” your spouse entails giving him or her a copy of your filed petition for dissolution of marriage.
 There are various ways to serve your spouse with your petition.